openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/facialMotorNucleus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: Nucleus located in the pontine tegmentum containing motor neurons that innervate the muscles of the face.
-Some neurons that project to the cerebellum have also been identified in some species.
+   :definition: Is a facial nucleus. [auto-generated from 'is_a' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0003011)]
-   :description: 'Facial motor nucleus' is a facial nucleus.
+   :description: Nucleus located in the pontine tegmentum containing motor neurons that innervate the muscles of the face.
+Some neurons that project to the cerebellum have also been identified in some species. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0003011)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0104077
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0003011#facial-motor-nucleus-1
    :name: facial motor nucleus